Fair allocation of indivisible items with conflict graphs: Hardness results

 \subsection{Bipartite graphs and their line graphs}

-In this section we show that for all $k\ge 2$, \textsc{Fair $k$-Division Under Conflicts} is $\textrm{NP}$-hard in two classes of graphs where the \textsc{Independent Set} problem is solvable in polynomial time: the classes of bipartite graphs and their line graphs.
-Recall that for a given graph $G$, its line graph has a vertex for each edge of $G$, with two distinct vertices adjacent in the line graph if and only if the corresponding edges share an endpoint in $G$.
+In this section we show that for all $k\ge 2$, \textsc{Fair $k$-Division Under Conflicts} is $\textrm{NP}$-hard in two classes of graphs where the \textsc{Weighted Independent Set} problem is solvable in polynomial time: the classes of bipartite graphs and their line graphs. {Recall that for a graph $H$, its line graph has a vertex for each edge of $H$, with two distinct vertices adjacent in the line graph if and only if the corresponding edges share an endpoint in $H$.
+Polynomial-time solvability of the \textsc{Weighted Independent Set} problem in the class of bipartite graphs is well-known from a reduction to a network flow problem~(see, e.g.,~\cite[Corollary 21.25a]{MR1956924}).
+For line graphs of bipartite graphs polynomial-time solvability follows from the facts that we can compute in linear time a bipartite graph $H$ such that the input graph $G$ is the line graph of $H$~\cite{MR347690,MR424435} and that the \textsc{Weighted Independent Set} problem on $G$ is equivalent to the weighted matching problem on $H$.
+Clearly, polynomial-time solvability for the two classes also follows from the fact that both classes are subclasses of the class of perfect graphs (cf.~Figure~\ref{fig:Hasse} and~\cite[Section 66.1]{MR1956924}}).

 The proof for bipartite graphs shows strong NP-hardness even for the case when all the profit functions are equal.

 \begin{theorem} For each integer $k\ge 2$, the decision version of \textsc{Fair $k$-Division Under Conflicts} is strongly $\textrm{NP}$-complete in the class of bipartite graphs. \end{theorem}